Behaviour & construction

-This rifle is relatively cheap and easy to manufacture and maintain, contributing to its popularity with partisan forces as well as national armies in Africa and Asia.
-Over the last seven decades, the AK47 Kalashnikov has become the iconic rifle of choice for everyone from the Soviet military to terrorists to drug lords.
+This rifle is relatively cheap and easy to manufacture and maintain, contributing to its popularity with partisan forces and national armies in Africa and Asia.
+Over the last seven decades, the AK47 Kalashnikov has become the iconic rifle of choice for everyone, from the Soviet military to terrorists to drug lords.

-It has been reckoned that around 100 million AK’s have been produced till present — half of them outside Russia, and many of those under no license or under expired Soviet-era license.
+It has been reckoned that around 100 million AK's have been produced till present.
+About half of those outside Russia, and many of those under no license or under expired Soviet-era license.

 The Soviet government wasn’t exactly generous with its royalty payment on his rifles.
 Mikhail Kalashnikov has confirmed that he never made a cent in royalties off of his gun design.
 The government simply took his plans and mass-produced the rifle.
 Kalashnikov supposedly lives off of his modest government pension.
-He has borrowed his name to a few other products, for example to Kalashnikov Vodka, launched in 2004.
-Kalashnikov is, as he sayis, very proud of having designed a workhorse rifle that served the Russian military for so long.
-But he is very unhappy about the role the gun has in terrorist culture, as he created it only to defend the borders of his motherland.
-He realizes that it is not his fault that his AK-47 ended up in the wrong hands
+He has borrowed his name to a few other products, such as Kalashnikov Vodka, launched in 2004.
+As he says, Kalashnikov is very proud of having designed a workhorse rifle that served the Russian military for so long.
+But he is heartbroken about the role the gun has in terrorist culture, as he created it only to defend his motherland's borders.
+He realizes that it is not his fault that his AK-47 ended up in the wrong hands.

 Included in 9 packages